Emergency Homeowners Loan Program (EHLP) Overview

-The Emergency Homeowners Loan Program (EHLP) is a federal program designed to help struggling homeowners make payments to their mortgage company and stay in their homes.
+The Emergency Homeowners Loan Program (EHLP) is a federal program designed to help struggling homeowners stay in their homes by making payments to their mortgage company.

 EHLP provides zero-interest loans to homeowners who have experienced an income loss of at least 15% due to the economic downturn or a medical condition.
 Qualified participants can receive assistance with past due mortgage payments and monthly payments, for a maximum duration of 24 months and a loan amount up to $50,000.

 Eligibility guidelines include a combined household income of less than $75,000, involuntary unemployment or a serious medical issue, delinquency on mortgage payments by at least three months, and the property being a single-family primary residence.